bryanwhiting/blog/lists/reading-list.md

 - [ ] Mere Christianity #libby
 - [ ] The Place of the Lion #audible-credit #spotify 7.5
 - [x] The quest for Cosmic Justice - Sowll #audible-free [The Quest for Cosmic Justice](../book-review/the-quest-for-cosmic-justice.md)

 ***
+# February 2024

+- Oxford inklinfs
+- Coddling
+- influence
+- How to win friends
+- The Wager
+- Old man and the sea
+- Storybrand

+***